-Totals betting in ATP Monte-Carlo Masters matches revolves around the over/under on total games played in a match.
-Sportsbooks set a line — typically somewhere between 20.5 and 25.5 games depending on the matchup — and bettors wager on whether the combined games played by both players will exceed or fall short of that number.
-Some books also offer set totals (over/under 2.5 sets), which function as a proxy for how competitive a match will be.
-On clay, where the Monte-Carlo Masters is played, rallies tend to be longer and service breaks more frequent, which creates distinct patterns compared to faster surfaces.
+Totals betting in ATP Monte-Carlo Masters matches revolves around the over/under on total games played in a match — for example, whether a two-set match between Djokovic and Ruud will produce over or under 21.5 total games.
+Some books also offer set totals (over/under 2.5 sets), which is effectively a bet on whether the match goes the distance.
+On clay, where the Monte-Carlo Masters is played, rallies tend to be longer and service breaks more frequent, which can compress game totals in lopsided matchups but inflate them when two strong baseliners meet and trade breaks.

 Totals Vig Rankings